ShoIsMyName/Discord-AI-bot-Image-detection/README.md

 > Bot Permissions: View Channels, Send Messages, Attach Files
 > or administrator (Easy way)

+> and don't forget to copy token in bot menu
 2. Put your bot token here.
 ``` python
 bot.run(" CHANGE THIS TO YOUR BOT TOKEN :-D ")